abbylloyd03/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

 1. What libraries did we import?
+   - sqlite3, time, multiprocessing, os, datetime, platform, sys
-1. Where do we set the task_duration?
+2. Where do we set the task_duration?
+   - Line 34
-1. How many functions are defined?
+3. How many functions are defined?
+   - 7
-1. What are the function names?
+4. What are the function names?
+   - create_table(), drop_table(), insert_pet(), process_one(), process_two(), process_three(), recreate_database()
-1. In general, what does each function do?
+5. In general, what does each function do?
+   - create_table() makes a tables named 'pets' using sqlite3
+   - drop_table() drops the table named 'pets'
+   - insert_pet() adds a row to the table 'pets' with the pet name and breed
+   - process_one(), process_two(), and process_three() all call insert_pet() to add pet names and breeds to the 'pets' table
+   - recreate_database() deletes the table 'pets' and creates a new empty table named 'pets'
-1. Where does the execution begin?
+6. Where does the execution begin?
+   - Line 132
-1. How many processes do we start?
+7. How many processes do we start?
+   - 3
-1. How many records does each process insert?
+8. How many records does each process insert?
+   - 2

 In this first run, we start 3 processes, each inserting 2 records into a shared database